Karelians: Middle Ages

 While Novgorod unsuccessfully tried to subdue Karelians, Sweden achieved its goals over the neighbouring Finnish tribes.
 The Swedes raided Karelian lands, began to convert the local population to Roman Catholicism and attempted to ensure their complete dominance with the foundation of castles, in 1293 at Vyborg and in 1295 at Kexholm (Käkisalmi in Finnish, Koryela in Russian chronicles), on the sites of ancient Karelian settlements.
 However, Novgorod managed to repel the Swedish attack by capturing and burning down Kexholm Castle.
 After this, Sweden and Novgorod engaged in the long conflict for rule over the Karelians and their lands.

 In 1314, Karelians rose up against efforts made to convert them to Christianity, according to the Novgorod chronicle.
 The first rebellion started against Russian Orthodoxy with Käkisalmi captured and the killing of all Christians there.
 Then the rebellion spread over all Karelian lands, which sufficiently weakened Novgorodian influence.

 In 1323, Karelians suffered a forceful sundering as Sweden and Novgorod divided Karelian lands and their inhabitants by signing a peace agreement.
 The agreement transferred governance of all western Karelian lands to Swedish sovereignty, while eastern Karelian lands fell under Novgorodian rule.
-This sundering started a long process of separation of Karelians into two different halves, with the main difference being religion, as western Karelians became first Roman Catholic and later Lutheran, while eastern Karelians were converted to Eastern Orthodoxy.
+This sundering started a long process of separation of Karelians into two different halves, with the main difference being religion, as western Karelians became first Roman Catholic and later Lutheran, while eastern Karelians became Eastern Orthodox.

 Subsequent wars had Karelians fighting on both sides of the conflict and often against each other.
 Meanwhile, Karelians on the Novgorodian and later Russian side of the border continued to settle northward towards the White Sea.
 By the late 14th century, Russian Karelians established control over White Karelia and came in conflict with the Norwegians on the peninsula of Kola.